 Most Ottawa Family Lawyers understand the pain that comes with divorce, particularly where marital assets are involved.
 Whether you’ve already filed for divorce or are planning to, the team is ready to walk you through the journey and ensure you don’t help avoid bad decisions, or fix mistakes that have already occurred, such as one spouse emptying the joint account without the other spouses’ consent.

-If you have any questions regarding joint accounts before divorce or need legal representation, don’t hesitate to contact a divorce lawyer at RPB Family Law immediately.
+If you have any questions regarding joint accounts before divorce or need legal representation, don’t hesitate to contact an experienced divorce lawyer at RPB Family Law immediately.